airar-dev/Unity-AR-ColorMapping/README.md

 　　　import ColorMappingEasyARSample.unitypackage from <br />
 　　　ColorMapping-master -> Sample -> VuforiaSample folder.<br />
 　3. Find the Allow 'unsafe' code setting (under the Other Settings category of Player Settings) and enable it.<br />
+　4. Add 'USE_VUFORIA' into Scripting Define Symbols(under the Other Settings category of Player Settings). <br />
-　4. Build by selecting the VuforiaSample scene under ColorMapping -> Scenes. <br /><br />
+　5. Build by selecting the VuforiaSample scene under ColorMapping -> Scenes. <br /><br />
   ![vuforia-1]
   VuforiaColorMapping.cs <br />
 　-　ARContents:  3D object to augment <br />